mogharsallah/sheetspeare/README.md

 - `spreadsheetId`: The ID of the Google Spreadsheet containing the translations.
 - `path`: The path to the directory containing the locale files.
 - `locales`: An array of locale codes to pull from the Google Spreadsheet.
 The locale files under the path directory will be named using these locale codes.

+**Note:** This CLI is supports [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) config formats.
+You may move the configuration to other supported formats such as `.sheetspearerc.js` or even to your `package.json` file under `sheetspeare` property and it will be loaded automatically.

 ## Contributing